wddwycc/ASCIIKit/README.md

 How to use
 ---
-Drag `ASCIIKit.xcodeproj` into your project and add it into `Embedded Binaries` of your project
+Drag `ASCIIKit.xcodeproj` into your project and add it into `Embedded Binaries` and `Linked frameworks and libraries`

 Original Image: